Friday, March 7, 2014 steps off at 6PM

 The Bockfest™ Parade will be held on Friday March 7, 2014.
 The parade will start to form in front of Arnold’s Bar and Grill, located at 210 East 8th Street, at 5:00PM and steps off on Main Street at 6:00PM.
 The Bockfest™ Parade is Cincinnati’s funkiest and most entertaining parade.
 It can be watched from the street or from a number of participating venues along the route.
 Map of the route and venues can be seen HERE.

-It is free to enter, however you do need to pre-register by Monday February 18th HERE.
+It is free to enter, however you do need to pre-register by Wednesday February 26th with this form: bockfest_parade_application_2014.

 We encourage anyone to enter, especially if you create a float or have a unique entry.
 The overall Best Entry (must be a float) receives a special trophy to be presented at Bockfest Hall at the conclusion of the parade, along with special awards for The Bridesmaids (runner up entry, float or otherwise), Best Hat, Best Bocking Dog, Best Music Entry, Best Bicycle, Best Bar Representation.
 There are also three special awards given by the friends at the GACL for German Society members, German Presence (Best Attendance), German Spirit (Most in Tracht), and German Creativity (Most Creative).